A large family from Fellheim in the Allgäu

 Thomas Mirtsch, CC BY-SA 3.0, https://creativecommons.org/licenses/by-sa/3.0, via Wikimedia Commons

-Good education for his children is very important to Joseph.
+His children's education is extremely important to Joseph.
 He sends his son Ludwig to Buxheim Monastery three times a week to learn English.
 The boy covers the ten-kilometre distance on foot, whatever the season.

 Black and white photograph.
 Portrait of Joseph Rosenthal, elderly gentleman with half bald head.